TarouShota/echarts-la-map/README.md

   }
   ```

-### Data from geohub lacity was from .csv format, so I had to convert it to Json format first.
+-  Data from geohub lacity was from .csv format, so I had to convert it to JSON format first.

-### Also, I have set up a lightweight JSON endpoint on npoint.io to fetch station's json from there
+- Also, I have set up a lightweight JSON endpoint on npoint.io to fetch station's json from there

-### All that is left is write an algorithm, which is going to go through a specific range of stations and connect them.
+-  All that is left is write an algorithm, which is going to go through a specific range of stations and connect them.
-### I have separted all the lines in different functions for better readability.
+-  I have separated all the lines in different functions for better readability.